-Deciding where to stay in New Orleans has everything to do with what you want from your visit.
-Are you interested in the nightlife and architecture?
+Before you decide where to stay in New Orleans, put some thought into what you want to do during your visit.
+Are you interested in history and architecture?
 Do you want to be where the party is?
 Are you in town primarily to eat—and to eat well?
 Do antebellum mansions pique your interest?
 Do you need to be close to the business district and convention center?
-New Orleans is a fairly compact town, but
+New Orleans is a fairly compact town,

-if you choose to stay Uptown, you'll need to travel a bit to reach the Quarter.
-Although most hotels favored by visitors are in the French Quarter, Central Business District (CBD), or Warehouse District, there are also good options that are farther afield.
+but if you stay Uptown, you'll need to travel a bit to reach the Quarter.
+Although most hotels favored by visitors are in the French Quarter, Central Business District (CBD), or Warehouse District, there are also great options farther afield.

-The French Quarter is a destination in itself.
-With fascinating architecture, vibrant nightlife, shopping, and incredible restaurants, you could spend several days without leaving its confines.
+The French Quarter is a destination unto itself.
+With fascinating architecture, vibrant nightlife, chic shopping, and incredible restaurants, you could spend several days without leaving its confines.

 Hotels in the CBD, many of them chains, cater to business travelers as well as tourists; most are larger than those in the French Quarter, and have more amenities.
-The Warehouse District harbors many hotels in buildings that were originally used to store cotton or other goods.
-In most cases, thoughtful renovations have let the original purpose of the structures show through, making for an interesting architectural style.
+Many of the Warehouse District's hotels actually occupy facilities once used to store cotton or other goods.
+In most cases, thoughtful renovations have kept the original purpose as a design motif, making for an interesting architectural style.

 Just across Esplanade Avenue on the north and east of the Quarter is the Faubourg Marigny.
-Originally a Creole plantation and one of the first "suburbs" of New Orleans, it remains a residential area, with its own nightlife and restaurant scene centered along Frenchmen Street.
+Originally a Creole plantation and one of the first "suburbs" of New Orleans, it remains a residential area today, with a bustling nightlife and restaurant scene centered along Frenchmen Street.